Seteco/Somorrostro/Running-behind-apache.md

 Then with elevated privileges:

-1) Install required dependencies
-`apt-get install apache2-utils`
+1) Install required dependencies with `apt-get install apache2-utils`

 2) Generate password for user 'netdata' using `htpasswd -c /etc/apache2/.htpasswd netdata`